bhubie/talks/making-impossible-states-impossible/slides/slides.md

 -->

 ---

+TODO - Benefits of discriminated unions

+---
 transition: slide-up
 ---
 # Lets use it in C#
-- 😔 not nativly supported....yet
+- 😔 not nativly supported...yet <- TODO animate this yet
-- Proposel has been announced though
+- Proposel has been announced 🎉
   - TODO link proposal

 <!--